paulmolluzzo/wtf-html-css/index.md

 <a name="rems-mobile-safari"></a>
 ### Rem units and Mobile Safari
-While Mobile Safari supports the use of `rem`s in all property values, it seems to shit the bed when `rem`s are used in dimensional media queries and infinitely flashes the page's text in different sizes.
+While Mobile Safari supports the use of `rem`s in all property values, it seems to break when `rem`s are used in dimensional media queries and infinitely flashes the page's text in different sizes.

 For now, use `em`s in place of `rem`s.